Acellera/acegen-open/README.md

-# torchrl_chem
+# TorchRL generative Chemistry
-Language models for drug discovery using torchrl
+Language models + RL for drug discovery using TorchRL

 ## Running the working code

     python ppo.py

-## To reproduce the error with ParallelEnv
+## To see the results

-For some reason using ParallelEnv causes the hidden states to be always zero.

-    python ppo_reproduce_error.py
+    python analyze.py